Showing posts sorted by date for query Politburo. Sort by relevance Show all posts

 Noted stackers, same cause; different effect: Liz TrussXi Jinping with their predecessors.

 Especially in politics, the idea of loading the membership of some body (a committee, a branch meeting etc) so that votes may be controlled is an ancient (if not noble) practice but it wasn't described as "stacking" until the early twentieth century.
 In some jurisdictions, the practice of "branch stacking" (paying for people to enroll in a political party, many of whom may not be aware of their involvement) has been made unlawful but the technique seems still widespread.
-Recent examples at the more exalted level of executive government include Liz Truss (b 1975; UK prime-minister for a few weeks in 2022) who stacked her famously brief administration exclusively with her supporters regardless of their talent and Xi Jinping (b 1953; paramount leader of the People's Republic of China since 2012) who, when re-structing the seven member Standing Committee of the Politburo after securing a third term in office, ensured no dissenting voices were likely to be heard.
+Recent examples at the more exalted level of executive government include Liz Truss (b 1975; UK prime-minister for a few weeks in 2022) who stacked her infamously brief administration exclusively with her supporters regardless of their talent and Xi Jinping (b 1953; paramount leader of the People's Republic of China since 2012) who, when re-structuring the seven member Standing Committee of the Politburo after securing a third term in office, ensured no dissenting voices were likely to be heard.
 This worked out not well for Ms Truss; Mr Xi expects better things.

 Stacked: Lindsay Lohan photographed in a pleasing aspect.